Brunner-neutrino-lab/nEXO-3D-Model-Display-Program/README.md

   - Xenon 137 data.
   - Estimated rate of neutrino-less double beta decay.
 - **Interactive LED Display**: Powered by a Raspberry Pi, the LED display will showcase multiple half-lives of the decay to highlight its rarity.
-- **Condensed Time Frame**: Displaying ten years of data in a two-minute visualization.
+- **Condensed Time Frame**: Displaying ten years or five years of data in a two-minute or one-minute visualization respectively.

 ## Responsabilities

 1. 3D model and printing
-- Grace,Felix, Eliot
+- Grace, Felix
 2. Hardware
-- Tania, Julien, Felix
+- Julien, Felix
 3. Programming
-- Sophie, Emilio, Kavin
+- Sophie, Emilio, Eliot

 Brian is advising the programming and hardware

 ## Hardware Components

 - Raspberry Pi (User: pi,  Pass: Element54$)
-- 3D-printed model of the nEXO detector
+- 3D-printed model of the nEXO detector (32 components)
-- LEDs (Blue for walls, RGB for TPC)
+- LEDs (5 blue for walls and 4 blue for floor, RGB for TPC)
 - Power supply
 - Current-limiting resistors
+- IC (transistors)
+- HAT for raspberry pi
+- Wires (mainly used 26AWG)
+- Glue
-- Transistors
+- Mirror sheet

 ## Software Components